 Things to do in Chiang Rai

-Since the opening in 1997 Wat Rong Khun has become the most famous tourist attraction of Chiang Rai.
+Since the opening in 1997 Wat Rong Khun has become the most popular tourist attraction of Chiang Rai.
 Wat Rong Khun is known as the “White Temple”.
 Wat Rong Khun is not a temple.
 It is an art object in the style of a Buddhist temple.
-There used to be another temple, called Wat Rong Khun, at this location and that temple was in a bad state.
+There used to be another temple, called Wat Rong Khun, at this location and that time was in a bad state.
 Local artist Chalermchai Kositpipat bought the property and designed and constructed the current building.
-Over time many building have been put up around the building.
+Over time many buildings have been put up around the building.

 Wat Sangkaew Photiyan

 Wat Sang Kaew Photiyan is in Mae Suay district, about 50 km south of Chiang Rai.
 This temple was recently constructed and features in our Chiang Rai White Temple Tour.
 The location is nothing less than spectacular.
 The view over the countryside is lovely.
 There are many statues at this temple which cover about 4,5 ha.
 The most striking feature of Wat Sang Kaew Photiyan is a huge sitting statue of Kruba Srivichai, the “engineer monk”.
 Kruba Srivichai’s followers reconstructed more than 200 temples in North Thailand.
 They also constructed the road to Wat Doi Suthep in Chiang Mai in 1935.

 You would most likely visit this temple on your way from Chiang Mai to Chiang Rai or vice versa.

 Wat Rong Suea Ten, the Blue Temple